xlliu7/MUSES/README.md

 * [Contact](#contact)

 ----
-# Update
-[2021.6.19] Code for THUMOS14 and the annotation file of MUSES is released.
-Please find the annotation file on our [project page](http://songbai.site/muses/).

 # Usage Guide

 ## Prerequisites
 [[back to top](#MUSES)]

-The code is reimplemented in PyTorch.
+The code is based on PyTorch.
 The following environment is required.
 - Python 3
 - [PyTorch >= 1.3.0][pytorch]
 - CUDA >= 9.2